akolybelnikov/Bakery-App/README.md

 ### New features

-Data loading with Graphql queries.
+Graphql API with AWS AppSync React and Apollo protected with AWS Auth.

 Bloomer components based on Bulma CSS.

 Admin panel removed to a separate project.

-Users can signup now and created their own favorite products lists as well as vote products up.
+Users can signup now and created their own favorite products lists, as well as vote products up.

+A pay-system integration is on the way.